emard/esp32ecp5/README.md

     ftp> open 192.168.4.1

-Besides normal FTP commands like "ls", "cd", "mkdir", "rmdir", "put", "get", "del", it also accepts "site" command to program FPGA or upload to FLASH:
+Besides normal FTP commands like "ls", "cd", "mkdir", "rmdir", "put", "get", "del", it also accepts "site" command to read file from ESP32 local filesystem (FLASH or SD card) and program FPGA:

     ftp> site http://192.168.4.2/blink.bit
     ... will program remote file to FPGA using